 b.
 Name the plot stages labelled 1, 2 and 3 in SOURCE J above.
+(3) 3)

-- 1. Start / beginning / exposition / preliminary situation / introduction to the characters and their situation
+1. Start / beginning / exposition / preliminary situation / introduction to the characters an

+their situation

-- 2. Rising action / build-up to tension / conflict / clear cause to effect development
+2. Rising action / build-up to tension / conflict / clear cause to effect development

-- 3. Climax
+3. Climax

-- c.
-Analyse how any TWO of the following elements of Realism are reflected in the realistic play that you studied:
+c.
+Analyse how any TWO of the following elements of Realism are reflected in the ic

+play that you studied:

-- Characters
+Characters

-- Set
+• Set

-- Themes
+• Themes

-- Language
+Language

-• Costume (6)
+6)

+The following is a guide:

 As in real life the:

 Characters are:

-- Recognisable
+Recognisable

-- Believable
+Believable

-- Audience members can easily identify with them
+Audience members can easily identify with them

-- Well rounded and are three dimensional
+Well rounded and are three dimensional

-- Develop emotions as the play progresses
+Develop emotions as the play progresses

 Set is:

-- Realistic
+Realistic

-- Depiction of real life
+Depiction of real life

-- Box set used to create an illusion of reality by including as much detail as possible
+• Box set used to create an illusion of reality by including as much detail as possible

 Themes are:

-- Relevant to society and everyday life - Focused on social problems, oppression, crime, dominance of the ruling classes, selfliberation etc.
+Relevant to society and everyday life

+Focused on social problems, oppression, crime, dominance of the ruling classes, set literation etc. IT-

+liberation etc.

 Language is:

-- Reflects the kind of characters in the plays - Each character has his/her distinct way of talking - Conversations are used to drive the plot d.
-Discuss FOUR features of ONE anti-realist movement and its contribution to the theatre of the 20th century.
+Reflects the kind of characters in the plays

+Each character has his/her distinct way of talking

+Conversations are used to drive the plot

-Costumes are:
+Costumes are: 20

-Relevant for the characters and often show the personalities of the characters as well as their socio-economic situations
+Relevant for the characters and often show the personalities of the characters as well a their secie ocenomic situations 15

-Symbolism
+their socio-economic situations

-- One of the most influential of the early reactions against Realism - Had its roots in France in the 1880s - Died out early in the 20th century - Anti-realistic in its denial that truth is to be found in the evidence supplied by the senses or by rational thought - Suggests that truth is to be grasped intuitively - Attempts to dramatise impressions and feelings a subjective reality - Tends to be mysterious and ambiguous - Productions were recognisable by their simplicity - Atmosphere and mood were created by lighting, colour, shapes and lines - Acting and directing were representational - Dialogue was delivered in a staccato manner - To allow the actors to reach the audience and share more, the proscenium was often removed
+of the 20 th century.
+The following is a guide: S Symbolism • One of the most influential of the early reactions against Realism • Had its roots in France in the 1880s • Died out early in the 20th century • Anti-realistic in its denial that truth is to be found in the evidence supplied by the senses or by rational thought • Suggests that truth is to be grasped intuitively • Attempts to dramatise impressions and feelings - a subjective reality • Tends to be mysterious and ambiguous • Productions were recognisable by their simplicity • Atmosphere and mood were created by lighting, colour, shapes and lines • Acting and directing were representational • Dialogue was delivered in a staccato manner • To allow the actors to reach the audience and share more, the proscenium was often removed E ixpressionism • Focus is on the emotions of the audience and the artist • Objects that are responsible for arousing emotion were not the focus • There was a large amount of psychological introspection • Themes of Expressionism focused on people's dissatisfaction with authority and materialism • Tone of the plays was one of sarcasm or satire • Philosophy held that there was no absolute truth or even a notion of truth • Only truth is to be found inside each of us • Therefore truth becomes subjective • It is this subjective reality that Expressionism explores F • Began in Italy • Wished to transform reality; it rejected the past • Glorification of the machine age was the focus of Futurism • Time and space were compressed and multiple unrelated scenes were performed in a single dramatic setting